 Dress in Layers

-Wearing layers allows you to make quick adjustments as your activities – and the temperatures – change.
+Desert clothing consists of wearing layers which allow you to make quick adjustments as your activities – and the temperatures – change.

 Start with a base layer like the KÜHL SKAR CREW to wick moisture away from your skin.
 In winter, staying dry helps you avoid hypothermia.
 Don’t choose an all cotton garment for your base layer; cotton retains perspiration and will leave you chilled.
 Instead, select a base layer made from a synthetic fabric like polyester or from a natural fabric like merino wool.
 Wool is naturally wicking and odor resistant, making it one of nature’s ideal performance materials.

 Wear an insulating mid layer to trap air close to your body and retain heat.
 Natural fabrics like merino wool and goose down make excellent insulators.
 For dry and cold conditions, down sweaters like the KÜHL SPYFIRE® SERIES provide superior warmth-to-weight ratios and are highly compressible.
 Just remember: down must stay dry to maintain its insulating properties.

 Fleece is lightweight, breathable and insulating even when wet.
 Fleece dries faster than down, but it’s not as compressible or wind resistant.
 The KÜHL MEN’S INTERCEPTR SERIES and WOMEN’S ADRIANA 1/2 ZIP are great options for insulating mid layers.